SinisterRectus/Discordia/README.md

 How can I contribute?
 - Pull requests are welcomed, but it is a good idea to check with the library author before starting a major implementation.
 Contributions to the Wiki are helpful, too.

+How does this differ from other Lua libraries?
+- Discordia was the first Lua library to be officially recognized by the Discord API community linked above.
+As an open source library, Discordia relies on contributions and endorsements from its users to grow and expand.
+There is currently a second recognized Lua library, [litcord](https://github.com/satom99/litcord), in development.
+At the time of writing this statement, Discordia and litcord both run on Luvit, both use a combination of coroutines and callbacks, both are object-oriented, both support most REST and WebSocket features, both support object caching, and both do not have voice support.
+There are differences in the internal code structures, but because of the similar interface, any contributions made to improve litcord may also benefit Discordia, and vice versa.
+Please take this into consideration when choosing to use or contribute to one of the existing, or any future Lua libraries.

 ### Documentation

 Please visit this repository's [Wiki](https://github.com/SinisterRectus/Discordia/wiki) for Discordia documentation.
 Contributions are encouraged.